 - You don’t need to pack a whole handbag’s worth of products as there’s no way you or anyone else will want to be lugging this around all day.
 It’s best to pick and choose your most needed products from the above list and pop them in an appropriate clutch bag.

-- If you’re doing DIY wedding makeup and are using your own products, then this is super easy as you can just pop a few bits in your kit for top ups throughout the day.
-If a makeup artist is doing your face then ask them what products they recommend for emergency top ups on the day.
+- If you’re doing DIY wedding makeup and are using your own products, pop a few bits in your kit for top-ups throughout the day.
+If a makeup artist is doing your face then ask them what products they recommend for emergency top-ups on the day.

 - Your bridal party can help you collect all of the products for your kit and you could even enlist a bridesmaid to carry your emergency kit for the day.

 - Remember to opt for mini or travel-sized products when you’re putting together your bridal kit so that you’re not weighed down with a heavy bag.
 These travel-sized items are available from most supermarkets and are relatively cheap – good news seeing as you’ll have just spent loads on planning your wedding.